-U.S. tracker Mark Elbroch earned his Senior Tracker Evaluator Certificate in Kruger National Park in 2005, and subsequently provided the first CyberTracker Tracker Evaluation in North America late that same year.
-In collaboration with the Texas Parks and Wildlife Department (TPWD) and Texas A&M University, the first evaluations were used to test observer reliability in wildlife biologists recording the presence of river otters (Lontra canadensis) in eastern Texas.
-The Evaluation system proved to be an excellent measure of observer reliabity and an unparalleled training tool**; thus we enlarged the program and provided evaluations to TPWD employees throughout the state.
-Since then, the process has grown steadily but slowly, and now over 1000 people have been through the process in the Unites States alone
+Ecologist and author Dr. Mark Elbroch earned his Senior Tracker Evaluator Certificate in Kruger National Park in 2005, and subsequently provided the first CyberTracker Tracker Evaluation in North America late that same year.
+In collaboration with the Texas Parks and Wildlife Department (TPWD) and Texas A&M University, the first evaluations were used to test observer reliability in wildlife biologists recording the presence of river otters (Lontra canadensis) in eastern Texas*.
+The Evaluation system proved to be an excellent measure of field skill and an unparalleled training tool; excitement for the process grew and the program was enlarged to provide evaluations to TPWD employees throughout the state.

 The system grew quickly across the U.S as word spread of its effectiveness and high-standard of wildlife knowledge and tracking ability, and as participants saw immediate gains in their ability to read and interpret track and sign in their home ecosystems.
 The evaluations are also remarkably engaging experiences within a supportive community, and the open and encouraging learning environment drew new interest to the field.
 As of 2019 some 2000 individuals in North America, including wildlife biologists, ecologists, citizen scientists, hunters, educators, guides, and nature-enthusiasts have participated in Track and Sign and Trailing Evaluations.
 Today, CyberTracker Conservation’s unique system is the international gold standard for tracker training and certification across Africa, Europe, and North America.